 Frazer was internationally respected as an expert on handwriting.
 He devised a process for detecting forgeries through composite photography which led to closer study of handwriting.
 By powerful, microscopic viewing of handwriting, Frazer found that tremors or quivers appear uniformly throughout a person's handwriting.
 He linked these tremors or quivers to the nerve state of the penman.
 Therefore, by careful, microscopic examination, forgeries can be detected by matching these tremors from one example to another.
 He first published his findings in his work Bibliotechs, or the Study of Documents in 1894, which went many later revisions.
 His discovery resulted in a demand for his expert opinion on handwriting.
 He gave testimony at several big trials, in particular the Molineaux murder case in New York and the Miers-Tilton case in Camden.
 In the latter case, Frazer would not swear to his belief in the existence of God and was thrown out as a reliable witness.
 Frazer filed suit and subsequently published his reaction in his “Expert Testimony: Its Uses and Abuses,” in which Frazer attacked the attitudes of the judges on the bench to expert witnesses.

-Persifor Frazer married Isabella Nevins Whelen, daughter of Edward Siddons Whelen of Philadelphia; they had four children: Charlotte (b.
-1872) who entered the Catholic Society of the Sisters of the Assumption; Persifor Frazer, Jr. (b.
-1874); Laurence (1878-1881); Dr. John Frazer (1882-1964).
-He died on April 7, 1909.
-On the day after his death, a bill was passed by the Pennsylvania State Senate which allowed agnostics to testify as competent witnesses on affirmation.
+Persifor Frazer married Isabella Nevins Whelen, daughter of Isabella Hubbard and Edward Siddons Whelen Sr. of Philadelphia; they had four children: Charlotte (1872-unknown) who entered the Catholic Society of the Sisters of the Assumption; Persifor Frazer, Jr. (1874-1925); Laurence (1878-1881); Dr. John Frazer (1882-1964).

 John Frazer, son of Persifor and Isabella Nevins Whelen Frazer, was born on February 5, 1882 in Paris.
 He received his early education at Episcopal Academy in Philadelphia and at St. Paul's School in Concord New Hampshire, graduating in 1899.
 In 1899, Frazer entered the University of Pennsylvania receiving his B.S. in 1903, his A.M. in 1904, and his Ph.D. in 1907.
 His thesis was entitled “The Application of the Rotating Anode to Certain Electrolytic Separations, and An Investigation of the Electro-Deposition of Indium by the Rotating Anode.”
 As a student at the University he participated in several clubs and fraternities including: Mask and Wig, Delta Psi, Sigma Xi, Phi Beta Kappa, St. Anthony, and Sphinx Senior Society.